Javatpoint Logo

 10. Bioscopewala based on Kabuliwala by Deb Medhekar in 2017.

-Apart from these, several Bengali movies were made on Rabindranath Tagore like; in 1961, Satyajit Ray wrote as well as directed the film Rabindranath Tagore.
+Apart from these, several Bengali movies were made on Rabindranath Tagore; in 1961, Satyajit Ray wrote and directed the film Rabindranath Tagore.
 In 2002 Tagore was portrayed by Jisshu Sengupta in the movie Chhelebela.
 In 2007 Sayandip Bhattacharya played the role of Tagore in the movie Chirosakha He.
 In 2011 Samadarshi Dutta played the role of Tagore in the movie Jeevan Smiriti.
 In 2015 Parambrata Chatterjee portrayed Tagore in the movie Kadambari.

 Conclusion